| | | | |

 Visitors can explore the lagoon on boat tours, getting up close to the icebergs.
 You might even witness the birth of a new iceberg as it separates from the glacier.
 The lagoon is also home to seals and a variety of bird species that only add to the spectacle.

-And how would you like walking in an ice cave in the heart of a glacier?
+And how cool would it be to walk in an ice cave in the heart of a glacier?

 Blue ice cave, Vatnajökull, Iceland.